robertkottelin/portable-portfolio/public/content/Projects.md

   - Link [https://github.com/robertkottelin/Competitive-cluster-neural-network]

 ## Environment Monitor with Controllers
-Full stack app to log and control temperature and other environment data using a Raspberry Pi and a PostgreSQL database, and display the data on a webpage with an api and Javascript/React.
+Full stack software application that can monitor and manage environmental data such as temperature, humidity, and other metrics using a Raspberry Pi microcomputer and a PostgreSQL database.
+The application will be accessible via a web page or desktop application, using a Javascript/React user interface and an API for data exchange between the front-end and the back-end.
+The application will be considered a full-stack application, meaning it will include all layers of the software stack, from the database to the user interface.
 - ![600x200](https://via.placeholder.com/600x200)
 - Tags: Category 2
 - Badges: